Back to Blog

 CMOE forecasts: when will the money run out?

-In this installment of our series: the new normal, we are going to explain how to calculate CMOE.
+In this installment of our series: Data-driven Decision Making, we are releasing national CMOE averages as of July 2024.
+Then, then this article will explain how to calculate CMOE.

 The CMOE (Current Monthly Operating Expense) number lets you know how many months into the future your overhead will be covered by the transactions in your current Pending file.
-The CMOE can serve to provide some peace of mind during these uncertain times.
+The CMOE can serve to provide some peace of mind.
 It allows you to know for some period of time into the future your company will be “all set” when it comes to paying the bills.

 Before we begin...numbers from around the country